15 U.S. Cities Losing Millions in Tourism Business Under Donald Trump

 11. Las Vegas

 If you’re talking about U.S. cities that live and die by tourism, Las Vegas likely ranks No. 1.
 The same holds true for Americans and international visitors alike.
 According to CNN, 43 million tourists go through Vegas every year, with one in 10 foreign visitors passing through.
 Naturally, any drop in foreign visitors hurts Vegas, so Trump hasn’t helped.
-The mass shooting on October 1 made things even more challenging for the industry here.
+The mass shooting in October 2017 made things even more challenging for the industry here.

 Next: This Southern city saw the most immediate drop in foreign arrivals.